 Think of five people you know – maybe the five closest people sitting near you in your office.
-Statistics say at least one of them has experienced, or will experience, diagnosable mental health challenge of some kind, in varying degrees of severity, within the year.
-One in 25 adults in America live with a serious mental health condition that limits one or more major life activity, and many have more than one problem affecting them.
+Statistics say at least one of them has experienced or will experience, diagnosable mental health challenge of some kind, in varying degrees of severity, within the year.
+One in 25 adults in America live with a serious mental health condition that limits one or more major life activities, and many have more than one problem affecting them.

 As a wise co-worker likes to say, “Everyone has something.”
 And at some point, everyone does.
 And many people show up to work dealing with their “something” every day.